Belarus presidential elections are all over before they start

 And several leading opposition figures were detained, while Tikhanovskaya herself went into hiding for the last 24 hours before the poll.

-In her last comments before the polls opened Tikhanovskaya went on social media and called for: security forces to disobey “illegal orders;” for the school teachers who run polling stations to ignore pressure to rig the count; and for her supporters to stick around after voting to keep counts honest.
+In her last comments before the polls opened, Tikhanovskaya went on social media and called for: security forces to disobey “illegal orders;” for the school teachers who run polling stations to ignore pressure to rig the count; and for her supporters to stick around after voting to keep counts honest.

-Polls actually opened at the start of the week for the five days of early voting – authoritarian leaders favoured way for fixing results – and the CEC said on August 8 that 41% of ballots have already been cast.
+Polls actually opened at the start of the week for the five days of early voting – authoritarian leaders' favoured way for fixing results – and the CEC said on August 8 that 41% of ballots had already been cast.
 A record high for Belarus.

 “Belarusian election commission claims that half the voters have cast their votes already during early vote, even though polling stations were completely empty.
 Wonder what they are going to do now that actual people started showing up in their hundreds.
 A queue in Minsk right now,” Tadeusz Giczan tweeted, a PhD candidate at University College London School of Slavonic & East European Studies who follows Belarus.